Squalomix/info/README.md

 The resources and products from this project are accessible at https://transcriptome.riken.jp/squalomix/.

 ## Our (short) history
 Previously, we reported interim results of our genome analysis on three shark species (brownbanded bamboo shark, cloudy catshark, and whale shark), together with tissue-level gene expression profiles and epigenomic marks of the chromatin regulator CTCF (Hara et al., 2018.
 Nat.
 Ecol.
 Evol.
 2: 1761-1771 https://www.nature.com/articles/s41559-018-0673-5).
+Please refer to the introductory paragraphs of this article in 2018 for the information about ealirer genomic studies.

 ## Our technical basis
 We released the iconHi-C (inexpensive and controllable Hi-C) protocol for adaptable Hi-C data acquisition (Kadota et al., 2018.
 GigaScience 9: giz158 https://doi.org/10.1093/gigascience/giz158) and performed Hi-C scaffolding to obtain chromosome-scale sequences for shark genomes.
 The obtained sequences can now be validated with original high-fidelity karyotype data provided by our cell culture protocol for elasmobranchs (Uno et al., 2020. bioRxiv https://www.biorxiv.org/content/10.1101/2020.09.08.286724v1).